- Sustainable urban drainage systems

 - SUDSNet - A Sustainable Urban Drainage Systems Network designed to promote and best practice within the field of SUDS.
 Visit their website for details of SUDS-related meetings, field sites, academic and industry links and more.

-- Water and drainage assessment guide (SUDSWP) - a guidance document for developers, planners and others involved in water and drainage infrastructure. (document currently being revised and will be published soon)
+- Water assessment and drainage assessment guide (SUDSWP) - a guidance document for developers, planners and others involved in water and drainage infrastructure.

 - SUDS regulatory method - WAT-RM-08 (SUDSWP) - provides guidance on SEPA regulation of surface water discharges.